faizanbashir/faizanbashir.github.io/_posts/writings/2023-04-07-socio-economic-benefits-of-zakat-alleviating-poverty-and-promoting-inclusive-growth.md

 One of the many objectives of Zakat is alleviating poverty and improving living conditions for the less fortunate.
 Zakat combats poverty and promotes social justice by directing funds to needy people.
 Research conducted in various Muslim-majority countries demonstrates the significant impact of Zakat on poverty reduction:

+* There is no exact estimate on how much Zakat is collected in India, with estimates fluctuating between USD 90 Billion and 5 Trillion annually.
+(Indian Express, 2019) <sup>[\[1\]](#ref-one)</sup>
-* In Pakistan, Zakat disbursement resulted in a 7.5% reduction in the poverty headcount and a 14.2% reduction in the poverty gap (Qayyum, 2018)<sup>[\[1\]](#ref-one)</sup>.
+* In Pakistan, Zakat disbursement resulted in a 7.5% reduction in the poverty headcount and a 14.2% reduction in the poverty gap (Qayyum, 2018)<sup>[\[2\]](#ref-two)</sup>.
-* In Indonesia, the implementation of productive Zakat programs led to a 5.5% reduction in the poverty rate in rural areas (Sulaiman et al., 2019)<sup>[\[2\]](#ref-two)</sup>.
+* In Indonesia, the implementation of productive Zakat programs led to a 5.5% reduction in the poverty rate in rural areas (Sulaiman et al., 2019)<sup>[\[3\]](#ref-three)</sup>.

 These findings highlight the transformative potential of Zakat in enhancing the quality of life for millions of people worldwide.

 # Economic Growth and Financial Inclusion

 Zakat contributes to economic growth by increasing the disposable income of lower-income households, thereby stimulating consumption and demand.
 A study in Saudi Arabia found that Zakat has a positive impact on G.D.P. growth, with a 1% increase in Zakat leading to a 0.26% increase in G.D.P.
-(Al-Jarhi & Iqbal, 2018)<sup>[\[3\]](#ref-three)</sup>.
+(Al-Jarhi & Iqbal, 2018)<sup>[\[4\]](#ref-four)</sup>.
 Furthermore, by channelling wealth from the more affluent members of society to the less privileged, Zakat promotes financial inclusion and economic empowerment, ensuring that a more significant proportion of the population has access to resources and opportunities for economic participation.

 # Education and Healthcare